valeriangalliat/photography/2021/2021-07-11-magdelen-islands.md

 ## Île Bourdeau

-*L'île Boudreau* is a very thin rock formation between *plage du Bassin Ouest* and *plage du Bassin Est* (I like how name are straightforward in Magdelen Islands).
+*L'île Boudreau* is a very thin rock formation between *plage du Bassin Ouest* and *plage du Bassin Est* (I like how names are straightforward in Magdelen Islands).

 !P2740811
 !P2740820